erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 ### 3. (8 points)(CDN–Coral)

 a.[3 points]
 Why is Coral called an overlay network?
 Give another example of an overlay network.

 An overlay network is a virtual network built on top of the physical network with 1-1 mapping.
 Coral is a content delivery network that map the node ID to the physical IP.

-One example is that IP on LAN.
+One example is that IP over LAN.
 The IP is an overlay on the MAC address of the computer, used for external network communication with others in the local/world-wide network.

 b.[5 points]
 Key-based routing in Coral Given below is a routing table for Coral, where the source node 9 (src) is trying to reach the destination node 1 (dst).
 Entries in the second row show the XOR distance from the source (src) to a node that is currently reachable (i.e., src has a valid IP-address for that node).
 Entries in the third row show how the routing table evolved after the first iteration of key-based routing.